-In addition to the Company's matching contribution, the Company also makes a retirement savings contribution to eligible employees after six months of service up to 5% of compensation based on years of service, as defined.
-The contribution is made on behalf of the employee regardless of whether the employee is contributing to the Plan.
+The Company makes a retirement savings contribution to certain eligible employees of up to 6.5% of compensation based on years of service and/or age, as defined in the location's Special Appendix.
+This contribution is made on behalf of the employee regardless of whether or not the employee is contributing to the Plan.